 |Earthquake||Yes, as an option||Yes, as an option||Yes, as an option|

-So what do I think about the differences between these insurers?
-One of the biggest differences is the lack of personal liability coverage under the FAIR plan.
+In summary, one of the biggest differences is the lack of personal liability coverage under the FAIR plan.
 Fortunately, you can purchase a separate policy for this coverage.
-Since most marinas require that you buy liability insurance you need to add the cost of liability coverage to any comparison with the Red Shield coverage.
+Since most marinas require that you carry liability insurance, you need to add the cost of liability coverage to any comparison with Red Shield or Lloyd’s.

-On the property insurance side, one of the biggest differences is the lack of sinking coverage under the FAIR Plan.
-While our community has experienced few sinkings due to salt water leaks, there have been a number of sinkings due to fresh water (plumbing) leaks.
-But the Supplement Personal Property insurance does cover water damage due to a fresh water leak.
+On the property insurance side, the other biggest difference is the lack of sinking or “Perils of the Sea” coverage under the FAIR Plan and Lloyd’s.
+While it’s uncommon to see sinkings due to salt water leaks, there have been a number of sinkings due to fresh water (plumbing) leaks.
+Supplement Personal Property insurance may cover water damage to your belongings due to a fresh water leak.

-Only you can decide if the cost difference is worth getting this coverage.
-Another big difference is the lack of theft coverage under the FAIR Plan.
-Fortunately this coverage is now available via a supplement property insurance policy (see below for details).
-Also keep in mind that neither Red Shield nor the FAIR Plan provides a significant amount of coverage for fine arts and jewelry.
-If you want to insure those things, you need to buy a separate policy or pay an additional premium to cover it under the Sadler & Co. supplemental property insurance policy.
+An additional difference is the lack of theft coverage under the FAIR Plan.
+This coverage may be available with a supplement property insurance policy.
+Keep in mind that neither Red Shield nor the FAIR Plan provides a significant amount of coverage for fine arts and jewelry.
+If you want to insure those things, you need to buy a separate fine arts floater policy.

 |Sadler & Co.